skooi928/doc-helper-0711/PROJECTDOC_PHASE2.md

 - Documentation commit time >= Source file commit time = Up to date
 - Push stale documentation to other branches = Warning
 - Push stale documentation to main = Block
-- Before merge, warn users if current documentation status is stale.
 - After merge, git hook updates documentation status using same logic as post-commit

-**P.S.** We removed the CLI as it requires user to have NodeJS environment which is not user friendly.
-We added the logic straight inside the Git Hook.

 #### 2. User Friendly Chatbot